In Depth Baby Product Reviews Led by a Pediatrician

 Should You Buy the Doona?

-If you live in the city and your main means of transportation are public or rideshare, then the Doon offers something that is hard to find and could make life easier and safer.
+If you live in the city and your primary means of transportation is public or rideshare, then the Doon offers something hard to find and could make life easier and safer.
 If you are unwilling to carry a car seat and don't want to mess with a stroller and car seat, then the Doona could be a contender.
 However, it isn't a great seat and didn't perform well in any metric, including crash testing.
 While we get the appeal and think it could fill a potential niche for some families, it is not a seat we'd recommend in general or to a friend, both because it didn't perform well and is expensive and heavy.

 What Other Infant Car Seat Should You Consider?